rwxrob/zet/20210901174001/README.md

 huge topic to cover.
 There are hundreds of policies and they are all searchable.

+Then again ...

+If you are a hacker wanting some fresh meat in the cloud, these policies are some of the best explanations of Kubernetes vulnerabilities ever collected.

+Just take resource limit DOS attacks, for example.
+If you want to really ruin someone with a Kubernetes cluster's day, target their application to spawn too many of something with too great a size, chances are they don't have the `containers[].resources.limits.*` policies in place.
+Boom.

+I'm certainly not advocating destroying enterprise clusters with DOS attacks against dumb-shit CN applications written by inexperienced cloud developers who don't know about constraints, but knowing how *not* to be a victim can certainly come in handy.

     #k8s #gatekeeper #opa #policies #sites #learning